-Driving the Ecotour Road to Borderlands Lookout in Grasslands National Park
+Driving The Ecotour Road In Grasslands National Park

-On our first full day at Grasslands National Park, after waking up very early and having a hearty breakfast, we took the advice of our hostess and set out on Ecotour 1 to Borderlands Lookout.
+On our first full day at Grasslands National Park, after waking up very early and having a hearty breakfast, we took the advice of our hostess and set out to drive the Ecotour Road to the Borderlands Lookout.
 It was a relaxing way to start our explorations on the heels of a very long travel day.

 Entering Grasslands National Park from the north, we reached the trailhead for Top Dogtown Trail in no time.
 Deemed the top of the world for Prairie Dogs, it is the northernmost colony of Black-tailed Prairie Dogs in North America.